bitsteller/cells2flows/doc/setup.md

 # Run the full traffic assignment procedure

-When you performed all the previous steps , you can run the whole pipleline through:
+When you performed all the previous steps , you can run each experiment through:

-	python run_experiment.py
+	python run_experiment.py $experiment

+The following experiments are available:
+	* `sstem`: Runs a network loading from SSTEM data.
+The hh_2po_4pgr table has to be existent and filled with data.
+All remaining data is read from the files given in the configuration and loaded into the database.
+The given OD is converted into a cell based matrix and then the cellpath routing and network loading components are used to calculate the link flows.
+	* `routevalidation`: Validates 1000 randomly selected routes based on SSTEM data.
+Additionally routes from MATSim are read and compared with the routes estimated from the SSTEM data.
+The result is presented as diagrams and printed on console.
+	* `full`: Runs the full procedure except the trip extraction.
+The hh_2po_4pgr, trips and ant_pos tables have to be existent and filled with data already.
+Runs the OD matrix estimation, cellpath routing and network loading components to calcualte the link flows.

 *Warning*: Be aware that when you run the process from the beginning all previously calculated data will be deleted from the database.